-General Membership: Includes weekly zen sittings and Dharma talks.
+General Membership: Includes zen sittings and Dharma talks.

-It does cost money to maintain a zen center and support our teacher.
-We rely on members and generous friends to help keep our center open and growing.
+It does cost money to maintain a zen organization and support our teacher.
+We rely on members and generous friends to help keep our organization open and growing.

-Membership fees: Those who pledge to donate on a monthly basis provide regular income that the center can rely on to pay rent, utilities, phone, etc. This makes it possible for the zen center to continue to offer group sittings, teachings and community.
-Donations on a semi-annual, annual, or irregular basis make it possible for our center to grow and make longer term plans.
+Membership fees: Those who pledge to donate on a monthly basis provide regular income that our organization can rely on to pay rent, utilities, phone, etc. This makes it possible for us to continue to offer group sittings, teachings and community.
+Donations on a semi-annual, or annual basis make it possible for our center to grow and make longer term plans.

 Donations: The Practice of Giving or Generosity